 The economy is definitely a culprit.
-However, one would think that in a bad economy over-qualification is a must for competitiveness.
-It could also be ageism, but I’m only in my late 30’s.
+However, one would think that in a bad economy being over-qualified makes you more competitive.
+Ageism is also at play as I am in my late 30’s.

-There might be some of you, dear readers, who might think that I’m not interviewing well or I’m doing something wrong.
+Some of you, dear readers, might think that I’m not interviewing well enough or I’m doing something wrong.
 I assure you that I have analyzed my interviews to death and have perfected my skills.
-I don’t like to brag but I’m an exceptionally socially apt person, for someone with a Ph.D., so I know that it’s not my personality getting in the way.
-Perhaps I need to undersell myself.
+I don’t like to brag but I’m a great interviewer and an exceptionally socially apt person, for someone with a Ph.D., so I know that it’s not my personality getting in the way.
+Perhaps I need to undersell myself…

-No matter what the specific reasons are for my lack of success in finding a job, I feel that they all lead back to the three letters after my name.
-“Ph.D.” are my scarlet letters that I am unable to shake off, that keep me at the margins of decent employment.
+No matter what the different reasons are for each application or interview not resulting in a job offer, I feel that they all lead back to the three letters after my name.
+“Ph.D.” are the scarlet letters that I am unable to shake off, that keep me at the margins of decent employment.

 I spent a quite a bit of time yesterday researching and Tweeting news of California Judge Treu’s ruling that tenure prohibits students from accessing a quality education.
 I have loads to say about how this is wrong in so many ways, but that’s not the reason for this post.